the best off-the-beaten-path islands in South Korea

 2 – Saengil do and Geumgok Beach

 The ferry drops us to another larger island, SaengilDo.
 There is no one around, only large nets to dry out algae.
 We take a bath at near the jetty, where there’s a big pebble beach and the water is clear enough.
 We start cycling the only road, to get out of here we must arrive on the other side of the island, where ferries depart to the next one.
-At first, the slopes are heavy then it improves, the scenic route is beautiful as usual in the coastal Korea.
+At first, the slopes are heavy then it improves, the scenic route is beautiful as usual in coastal Korea.

 Arrived at the other end of the island we find that the ferry is at 4 pm, we have three hours to lose and wait in the gazebo next to the ticket office.
 There she comes, a little old lady all mad that speaks a lot and smiles a lot.
 She goes to buy the Soju and soy milk.
 A really nice old lady.

 While I doze, Daniele goes to see a beach on the other side of the island, Geumgok Beach.
 It is beautiful and huge, near the forest and with clear green water.
 We find out it was just recently connected by the road, just a few years ago it was only reachable by boat.
 But no tourists on this island, all the hotels are closed.
 Evidently, it is not fashion.
 But if they shoot a drama here, everything would change.

 3 – Geumil Do

 Upon awakening the weather has improved a lot, the storm is over.
-So we have time to realized we just slept beside another beautiful beach, Geumilmyeongsa Beach.
-Also this one is deserted, wide, long and backed by pine trees.
+So we have time to realize we just slept beside another beautiful beach, Geumilmyeongsa Beach.
+Also, this one is deserted, wide, long and backed by pine trees.
 There are many shells in the sand. (find more information about Geoumildo here)

 We wander in search of the port, the next ferry to get back to the mainland is at 2:30 pm.